dikos1337/youtube-author-blocker/README.md

 # youtube-author-blocker
-Allows you not to see videos from unwanted authors.
+Extension for google chrome that allows you not to see videos from unwanted authors on the trending page.
+> may not work properly :)